Doppleganger (video game)

 Doppleganger is an action-adventure game designed by David T. Clark for the Amstrad CPC and published by Alligata and Americana in 1985.

 Gameplay

+You control a sorceress and also her alter ego (the doppleganger) in a 25 room castle (isometric 3D).
+Each room has a colour coded door frame - which only the sorceress or the doppleganger can pass through.
+Some doors are locked and need keys.
+The entire time, an hour glass ticks away which means you have a very limited amount of time to figure out how to top the hourglass back up.
+Finding the ingots and returning them to the start screen is also challenging, as you will need to switch between the two characters.
+Some rooms contain moving nasties that can hurt and kill you, also there are a batch of red spiders constantly chasing after the sorceress.

 Reception

 Doppleganger was given mixed reviews, including being rated 51% by Amtix and 63% by Amstrad Action, and given four out of five stars by Home Computing Weekly.